afloesch/rfactor2-server-setup/README.md

 - **I followed the AWS guide but the rFactor2 Dedicated.exe never populated in the root folder**

   That is odd.
 Every now and then after bootstrapping there can be issues with AWS network connections for longer than usual.
-If the executable never gets populated in the `rfactor2-dedicated` folder you could try deleting it and the steamcmd folder, and then copy the rf2serversertup.ps1 powershell script in this gist (scroll down to see it) to your server.
+If the executable never gets populated in the `rfactor2-dedicated` folder you could try deleting it and the steamcmd folder, and then copy the rf2serversertup.ps1 powershell script in this repo to your server.
 Copying it anywhere to the server is fine, and then right-click on it and select Run in powershell.
 This will re-run the scripted setup process that fetches steamcmd, the rFactor2 dedicated server, and sets up the folder and firewall.
 Powershell may prompt you about the execution policy, which you can skip by entering "N" and then enter.

 - **I followed the AWS guide but CloudFormation returned an error when creating the stack and rolled back**